 How will your proposals affect the traffic in the area?Answer

-Hills propose a suitable ‘routeing’ for vehicles with the planning application.
-The proposed routes will avoid unsuitable roads such as Clifton Hampden bridge and Culham bridge .
+Hills propose a suitable ‘routeing’ for vehicles with the planning application and site traffic will be restricted from entering or leaving the site during peak traffic hours.
+The proposed routes will avoid unsuitable roads such as Clifton Hampden bridge and Culham bridge.
 Driver disciplinary procedures operate where routeing agreements are broken.

 HGVs will access the site from a newly dedicated access which will connect the land to Abingdon Road and will be constructed to full highway standards.